joaofmari/tutorial-smp-sibgrapi-2025/README.md

-# 🗺️ Semantic Segmentation with PyTorch & SMP
+# 🗺️ Getting Started with Semantic Segmentation in PyTorch Using SMP

 ## SIBGRAPI 2025 - Bahia/BA 🌴